schaeferrodrigo/LearningCplusplus/C++_for_mathematicians_book/README.md

 # C++ for Mathematicians - An introduction for students and professionals by Edward Scheinerman

-The project files are result of my studies about C++ on the book C++ for mathematicians.
+The project files are result of my studies about C++ on the book "C++ for mathematicians".
 From August 20, 2020 to nowadays